jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 5   1 2 3   4
 ```

-The numbers in the block represent the indentation positions that are
+The numbers in the block above represent the indentation positions
-cycled through following a nested list, when the point is at the block
+that are cycled through following a nested list, when the point is at
-as shown.
-In order, these positions would be appropriate for 1)
+the block as shown.
+In order, these positions would be appropriate
-starting a new nested list item, 2) continuing the nested list item
+for 1) starting a new nested list item, 2) continuing the nested list
-with indentation past the marker, 3) starting a list item with a
+item with indentation past the marker, 3) starting a list item with a
 deeper level of nesting, and 4) adding a nested indented code block.

 Outdenting is handled similarly when `DEL` (backspace) is pressed at